-L. Gordon Flake is the founding CEO of the Perth USAsia Centre, a position he assumed in January of 2014.
-He was previously Executive Director of the Maureen and Mike Mansfield Foundation, a Senior Fellow and Associate Director of the Program on Conflict Resolution at The Atlantic Council of the United States and prior to that Director for Research and Academic Affairs at the Korea Economic Institute of America.
+Prior to joining the Centre, he was the Executive Director of the Maureen and Mike Mansfield Foundation, an Associate Director of the Program on Conflict Resolution at The Atlantic Council of the United States, and Director for Research and Academic Affairs at the Korea Economic Institute of America.

 He holds a Bachelor of Arts (Korean) and Master of Arts (International and Area Studies) from Brigham Young University.
 He speaks both fluent Korean and Laotian.